nbeliy/bidsme/doc/creating_map.md

 bidsme bidsify prepared bidsified
 ```

 You will see warnings about README and dataset\_description.
-Ignore it, or if you have these files, just pace them into `bidsified` folder.
+Ignore it, or if you have these files, just place them into `bidsified` folder.

 Check for warnings and errors.
   a) Warning `<<placeholder>>`: redo step 2b